 These are local athletes and sports fans.

-This is a perfect audience for Dick’s Sporting Goods to get their name in front of.
+This is a perfect audience for say, Dick’s Sporting Goods to get its name in front.

 Now let’s talk about the conversion zone.